Unchained: Asylum cases underscore importance of pro bono work

 Nestor was seeking asylum in the United States after fleeing violence in his home country of Cameroon.
 Three attorneys passed on his case before Wurdeman took it up.
 It was the UW Law alumnus’s first pro bono case and would become the first of many.

 Despite many roadblocks, Wurdeman built a case that convinced a judge to grant Nestor asylum, paving the way for his new life in the United States.
-The experience would further cement Wurdeman’s commitment to helping those who are otherwise left to navigate a deeply flawed immigration system alone, underscoring the importance of pro bono work in the legal community.
+The experience would further cement Wurdeman’s commitment to helping those who are otherwise left to navigate a flawed immigration system alone, underscoring the importance of pro bono work in the legal community.

 “Nestor was my first client, and that’s where it started,” says Wurdeman, a plaintiff’s medical malpractice attorney at Connelly Law Offices in Tacoma.